 I am here to tell you that the dream is possible.
 I was tired of just existing and of going through the motions.
 Would I continue for the rest of my life this way?
 Nope.
 Couldn’t do it.

 For me and my family, change was required, and it involved moving to 100 acres and living a whole new way of life.
 I needed the real thing.
 Not a picture or game of the real thing.
 For others it might mean something else, but they will have to write their own stories about their journeys.

 We’re glad to be sharing this journey with you at Rural Living Today as we all move toward a life that will really get us jazzed.

 I’m going to get right into it today.
-If you want to make the move to a rural lifestyle, you must make a plan and then act on it!
-I know a lot of people who would love the rural lifestyle.
-They love the pace, how all the work has a purpose, the peace & safety of it.
+If you want to make the move to a rural lifestyle, you must make a plan and then act on it.

 I am blessed in that as an extended family we were able to combine resources and get the land, but still – what then?
 It can seem insurmountable sometimes.
 I mean, it’s nice to dream of starry skies and wide open spaces, but what about jobs?
 Schools?
 Let’s be practical about it!

 At the time, my wife was 7 months pregnant with our first child, and had already quit her job due to some complications.
 Not a whole lot of prospects there for making a huge move, right?
 Right!
 But it didn’t have to stay that way.

 We knew what we wanted, so we sat down together and made a plan of how we would get there.
 It involved a lot of changes in our life, and we went through some difficult times.
 But during those difficult times, my wife went back to school to get a degree so she could earn more.

 I won’t lie – it was difficult, and if I thought my life would continue perpetually like that, I would have seriously become depressed.
 But there was a light at the end of the tunnel!
 I knew that a little hard work and perseverance in a situation that was not ideal would pay off, and it has.